 Funds Held Under Reinsurance Treaties with Unauthorized Reinsurers or Certified Reinsurers

 53. This liability is established for funds deposited by or contractually withheld from unauthorized reinsurers or certified reinsurers.
+The liability is based on the book adjusted carrying value of the assets held by the ceding entity to the extent that such funds were included as a part of the total assets and were not offset by a directly related credit on the asset page.

 Update the life, accident & health/fraternal annual statement instructions for the